BIH-MI/opt/README.md

         │   └── datamatrix.min.js
         └── backups

-If you only use the OPT on one computer, you can place the bundle anywhere on your PC.
-However, if you plan to work with it together with others, you should store it on an internal network drive that your colleagues can access.
-You should definitely avoid using online applications like Excel-Online or Sharepoint for the OPT, as they can often lead to conflict files, resulting in data loss and/or duplicate entries!
+For using the OPT on one computer, the bundle can be placed anywhere on the PC.
+In a multi-user setting, the OPT needs to be stord on an internal network drive that all users can access.
+*The OPT does not work in oneline appliations, such as Office 365.*

 Once you have downloaded the repository and selected the required bundle, you can start the OPT by double-clicking on "OPT_Excel.xslm" or "OPT_LibreOffice.ods".
 Now you can go directly to the configuration worksheet.
 Make all necessary configurations there.
 Right-click on the worksheet tab and select "(Un-)Hide" to (un)hide the worksheet.
 Finally, you can also protect the document structure with a password (Menu -> Tools -> Protect document structure).
-Please make sure to note down the password.
-The password cannot be recovered in case of loss!
+Please make sure to store the password safely - the password cannot be recovered.

 ## License